Soumyabrata/Soumyabrata.github.io/theia.md

 Welcome to the <a href="https://soumyabrata.github.io/theia/">THEIA: THE vIsion and Analytics lab</a>.
 The THEIA lab is based in the <a href="https://www.cs.ucd.ie/">School of Computer Science</a>, <a href="https://www.ucd.ie/">University College Dublin</a>.
 Our group's <a href="https://soumyabrata.github.io/research/">research</a> is funded by <a href="https://www.ucd.ie/">University College Dublin</a> and the <a href="https://www.adaptcentre.ie">ADAPT SFI Research Centre</a>.

 <br />
-Our research interests are primarily in the area of computer vision, image processing, and remote sensing.
-We are interested in using techniques from statistical machine learning and deep learning, to solve interdisciplinary computational problems in various fields.
+Our research interests are in the area of computer vision, image processing, and remote sensing.
+We use techniques from statistical machine learning and deep learning, to solve interdisciplinary computational problems in various fields of digital multimedia, atmospheric research, and solar and renewable energy.

 <br />
 We always look for hard-working PhD students and self-motivated postdoctoral researchers to join us, <a href="mailto:soumyabrata.dev@adaptcentre.ie">contact us</a> for more details.